 Most of the Chinese recipes are quick and easy to cook.
-You can find main ingredients at local markets, while others may need to visit an Asian markets.
-You don’t have to be worry if an ingredient is not available because they are versatile.
+You can find the main ingredients in local markets, while others may need to visit an Asian market.
+You don’t have to be worry if an item is not available because they are versatile.

-Why Chinese recipes is easy to make?
-It takes only minutes to make a stir-fries receipe.
-The rest like soups and stews, take longer time to cook.
-However it includes just a few simple steps.
-This gives you much free time while the food is simmering.
+Why are Chinese recipes easy to make?
+It takes only minutes to make a stir-fry recipe.
+The rest, like soups and stews, would take a longer time.
+However, they just include a few simple steps, which gives you a relaxing time while the food is simmering.

-No matter you’re a biginner with some interests in Chinese recipes or just want to save time in kitchen, you will find some good ideas.
+No matter you’re a beginner having some interest in Chinese recipes or just want to save time in the kitchen, you will find some good ideas.

 Egg Fried Rice

-One of the first Chinese recipes that anyone want to learn of should be egg fried rice.
-It is the foundation for many recipes and will give you a clue of quick cooking in the frying pan.
+One of the first Chinese recipes that anyone wants to learn should be egg fried rice.
+It is the foundation for many dishes and would give you a clue of quick cooking in the frying pan.

-Fried rice is very simple and it takes only a few minutes if you have cooked rice.
+Fried rice is straightforward, and it takes only a few minutes if you have cooked rice.
 This recipe requires eggs, green onions, salt and pepper, and soy or oyster sauce.
-If you like you can add meat and other vegetables and turn this side dish into a quick meal.
+If you like, you can add meat and other vegetables and turn this side dish into a quick meal.

-As you explore Chinese recipes, you will notice that oyster sauce is a general ingredient.
-You can find it at almost any local market that dedicates in Asian foods and a bottle of it can be used for a very long time.
+As you explore Chinese recipes, you will notice that soy sauce is a general sauce.
+You can find it at almost any Asian grocery store.

-This Oyster Sauce Chicken is a wonderful introduction to the oyster sauce.
+Slow cooker braised chicken thighs recipe is an excellent introduction to the soy sauce.
 It’s a quick recipe that cooks chicken and vegetables in a wok.
-These are simmered in oyster sauce and soy sauces, wine, and broth and everything is served over rice.
-It takes just about 30 minutes and one pan, so it’s perfect for a busy night.
+Simmering these ingredients in several sauces, then serve over rice.
+It takes just about 30 minutes cooking, so it’s perfect for a busy night.

-Chicken appears in a number of Chinese recipes and so do steak.
-For a specialized steak recipe which is super easy, such as Pepper Steak.
+Chicken appears in many Chinese recipes, and so do steak.
+Make a specialized steak recipe is super easy, such as stir-fry pepper steak.

-For this dish, you will cook the meat for around 30 minutes in a soy broth before putting in tomatoes and bell peppers.
-Also a little cornstarch, some garlic, and baby corn, then let this simmer down to a gravy-like consistency.
-It’s amazing and impressive, and you only need to put little effort into it.
+For this dish, you will cook the meat for about 10 minutes before adding onions and bell peppers.
+It’s incredible and impressive, and you only need to put little effort into it.

 Stir-fry is a fundamental skill used in many Chinese recipes.
-It’s very simple and, virtually , it is frying food quickly in oil.
-There are, of course, a few stir-fry tips you should know, but it will soon become common sense.
+It’s easy virtually to fry food quickly in oil.
+There are, of course, a few stir-fry tips you should know, but it would soon become your common sense.

 Before you worry about doing a beef stir-fry recipe with many ingredients, you might want to try an incredibly easy one.
-If you start with a stir-fry sauce like Kikkoman and a frozen vegetable mix, you just need to do half of the work.
+If you start with a stir-fry sauce like soy sauce and a frozen vegetable mix, you just need to do half of the work.
 It let you concentrate on skill rather than ingredients.
-It’s just as tasty and just a little faster.
+The food just as tasty, and the process would be a little faster.

 Orange Pork Chop Stir-Fry

-You can swap the meat out in almost any Chinese stir-fry recipe and it works well.
-If you don’t have chicken for a recipe like the Orange Chicken Stir-Fry, feel free to use beef, pork, shrimp, or even tofu.
+You can swap the meat out in almost any Chinese stir-fry recipe, and it works well.
+If you don’t have chicken prepared for a dish like the Orange Chicken Stir-Fry, feel free to use beef, pork, shrimp, or even tofu.

-When it comes to pork, chops are a great cut to use.
-They are easily cut into bite-sized cubes and they taste great in an orange sauce.
-For this orange pork chop stir-fry recipe, you need to marinade the pork and make a soy and orange juice sauce.
-Add a few vegetables and a little oil and starch, and you’re ready to create an amazing stir-fry dish.
+When it comes to pork, chops are a significant cut to use.
+They are easily cut into bite-sized cubes, and they taste great in an orange sauce.
+For this orange pork stir-fry recipe, you need to marinade the pork and make a soy and orange juice sauce.
+Add a few vegetables and a little oil and starch, and you’re ready to create a fantastic stir-fry dish.

 Kung Pao Chicken

-You might have probably ordered Kung Pao Chicken for times from the Chinese take-away restaurant and it is a delicious dish with a spicy flavour.
-Did you know that it’s actually really easy to make at home?
+You might have probably ordered Kung Pao Chicken for times from the Chinese take-away restaurant, which is a delicious dish with a spicy flavor.
+Did you know that it is also easy to make at home?

-The other advantage to this particular Kung Pao recipe is that the chicken is not deep-fried.
-Instead it is stir-fried and that makes the food a little bit healthier.
+The other pro to this particular Kung Pao recipe is that the chicken is not profoundly fried.
+Instead, it is stir-fried, which makes the food a little bit healthier.

 Cantonese Steamed Chicken

-This flavorful Cantonese Steamed Chicken recipe is easy to make.
-You will simply marinade chicken in a mix of soy, wine, and sesame oil, then place it on the steamer tray with mushrooms.
+This flavorful, Cantonese Steamed Chicken recipe is easy to make.
+You will simply marinate the chicken in a mix of soy, wine, and sesame oil, then place it on the steamer tray with mushrooms.
 Add a little ginger and green onion and let it steam for about 18 minutes.

 Vegetable Chow Mein